Is Trypophobia Real? How Can EFT Tapping Help?

 When she saw the image she felt a tingling sensation and became emotional and teary.

-She shared that, on the one hand, she had an aversion to seeing these images and on the other hand, she was also drawn to viewing these images, almost obsessing over them.
+She shared that, on one hand, she had an aversion to seeing these images, and on the other hand, she was also drawn to viewing these images, almost obsessing over them.

 We used the EFT Tapping process to release the surface sensations like tingling and then explored the root cause by asking questions: